pkusys/Jolteon/Video-Analytics/README.md

 # Video-Analytics

 This folder contains the source code of the Video-Analytics application.
-Application, Video-Analytics, consists of four stages: Split, Extract, Preprocess and Classify
+Application, Video-Analytics, consists of four stages: Split, Extract, Preprocess and Classify.
+Get the yolo model through [imageai-doc](https://imageai.readthedocs.io/en/latest/video/index.html?highlight=yolo-tiny#video-and-live-feed-detection-and-analysis) in this folder before depolying.

 ## Folder Contents
 1. [Split](src/split.py): Code for **Split** function.
 This stage preprocesses the video data, which split the videos into chunks.
 To deploy *Split*, run: